Lathanao/Module-Meili-Search-for-Prestashop/README.md

 You don't need any setup.

-Why not use ElasticSearch
+Why use MeiliServer
 --------
-Because Meili works out-of-the-box, and it's easier to use than ElasticSearch.
+Because Meili works out-of-the-box, and it's easy to use.

 During first test I used it, as promisse, results are blazzing fast.